-The rigorous study of water hammer reaches back into the 19th century (Bergant et al. [1], Ghidaoui et al. [2]).
-Among the excellent text books on water hammer are those of Thorley [3], Wylie and Streeter [4], Swaffield and Boldy [5], Leishear [6], and Chaudhry [7].
+The rigorous study of water hammer reaches back into the 19th century [1,2].
+Among the excellent text books on water hammer are those of Thorley [3], Wylie and Streeter [4], Swaffield and Boldy [5], Leishear [6,7], and Chaudhry [8].

 The field of water hammer is well established in academia as well as in industry, where industry is often tasked with designing complicated piping systems sometimes many kilometers in length.
 Further, engineers in industry are typically under budgetary and schedule constraints and often need to make decisions with sometimes incomplete and imperfect information.
 As a result, in many cases engineers in industry rely on quick, handbook formulas to make decisions based on estimates.
-One such powerful and important formula for water hammer is usually credited to Joukowsky [8] and is therefore often called the "Joukowsky equation".
-Other names that one finds in industry for this equation are, in various forms, the "Basic Water Hammer Equation", the "Instantaneous Water Hammer Equation" and the "Maximum Theoretical Water Hammer Equation".
+One such powerful and important formula for water hammer is usually credited to Joukowsky [9] and is therefore often called the "Joukowsky equation."
+Other names that one finds in industry for this equation are, in various forms, the "basic water hammer equation," the "instantaneous water hammer equation," and the "maximum theoretical water hammer equation."
 Note that research in recent years showed that researchers prior to Joukowsky discovered this same equation, but Joukowsky's name is most often associated with this equation.
-For more on the history of water hammer, consult Tijsseling and Anderson [9].
+For more on the history of water hammer, see Tijsseling and Anderson [10].

 Just two decades ago water hammer was still largely considered by industry to be a niche specialty.
 As a result, water hammer studies were often outsourced to specialized and experienced consultants.
-In the last two decades, there has been a significant growth in the availability of user-oriented (i.e., graphically based and menu-driven) commercial software for water hammer simulation (Ghidaoui et al. [2]).
+In the last two decades, there has been a significant growth in the availability of user-oriented (i.e., graphically based and menudriven) commercial software for water hammer simulation [2].

 While there is certainly an overall appreciation for the water hammer phenomenon in industry, mistakes are easily made when using the simplified Joukowsky equation.
 This equation can be mistakenly misunderstood in industry to be a worst case, conservative equation.
-A clear understanding is demanded with respect to the situations where non-conservative pressure estimates are obtained when using this equation.
+A clear understanding is demanded with respect to the situations where nonconservative pressure estimates are obtained when using this equation.